AdobeXD/plugin-samples/reference/scenegraph.md

   the horizontal centerpoint of the text.
 The bounding box leaves enough space for descenders, uppercase letters, and accent marks, even if the current string does not contain any of those characters.
 This makes aligning text based on its bounds behave more consistently.

-- Area Text - The baseline is at a positive y value in local coordinates, and its local (0, 0) is the top left of the areaBox.
+- Area Text / Auto-height text - The baseline is at a positive y value in local coordinates, and its local (0, 0) is the top left of _anchor point_ the areaBox.
 Text always flows to the right and down from this local origin regardless of justification.

 &nbsp;<!-- prevent the bullet list above from running into this one -->
 * [Text](#Text)